A. General Terms - applicable to all Accounts

 prepare and forward to the Annuitant an annual statement of the Plan showing all transactions during the preceding year; and

 The Issuer shall not be liable in its personal capacity for or in respect of any taxes, interest or penalties which may be imposed on the Issuer in respect of the Plan, whether by way of assessment, reassessment or otherwise, or for any other charges imposed by any governmental authority, as a result of payments out of the Plan, the purchase, sale or retention of any investment (including, without limitation thereof, “non-qualified investments” and “foreign property” within the meaning of the Tax Acts), or otherwise.
-The Issuer may reimburse itself for or may pay any such taxes, interest, penalties, or charges out of the assets of the Plan (other than those taxes, penalties, interest and charges that this issuer is liable for under the Income Tax Act and that can’t be charged out of the assets of the Plan).
+The Issuer may reimburse itself for or may pay any such taxes, interest, penalties, or charges out of the assets of the Plan (other than those taxes, penalties, interest and charges that this Issuer is liable for under the Income Tax Act (Canada) and that can’t be charged out of the assets of the Plan).
 The Annuitant and the heirs, executors and administrators of the Annuitant shall at all times indemnify and save harmless the Issuer in respect of any such taxes, interest, penalties or charges imposed upon the Issuer in respect of the Plan.
 In addition, the Issuer shall not be liable in its personal capacity for, or in respect of, any loss suffered or incurred by the Plan, the Annuitant or by any beneficiary under the Plan, caused by or resulting from any purchase, sale or retention of any investment unless caused by or resulting from the Issuer’s dishonesty, bad faith, willful misconduct, gross negligence or reckless disregard.

 Tangerine Bank/Banque Tangerine, a chartered bank duly incorporated under the Bank Act (Canada), carrying on business as Tangerine and having its Head Office in the City of Toronto (hereinafter referred to as “we”, or “us”) hereby declares that it agrees to act as depository/carrier for the Tangerine Retirement Income Fund (hereinafter called the “RIF”) for the Account of the applicant (hereinafter called the “Annuitant”) subject to the following terms and conditions:

-In consideration of the funds transferred from one or several Registered Retirement Savings Plans or another Registered Retirement Income Fund, of which the Applicant is the Annuitant as defined in the Income Tax Act, we undertake to pay to the Annuitant a retirement income in accordance with the provisions of the “applicable legislation”, an expression that will refer herein to the Income Tax Act (Canada) (the “Act”) and the regulations hereof, as amended from time to time, and if applicable, to the income tax legislation of the province in which the Annuitant resides.
+In consideration of the funds transferred from one or several Registered Retirement Savings Plans or another Registered Retirement Income Fund, of which the Applicant is the Annuitant as defined in the Income Tax Act (Canada), we undertake to pay to the Annuitant a retirement income in accordance with the provisions of the “applicable legislation”, an expression that will refer herein to the Income Tax Act (Canada) (the “Act”) and the regulations thereof, as amended from time to time, and if applicable, to the income tax legislation of the province in which the Annuitant resides.

 Subject to the provisions of the applicable legislation, any person with a Registered Retirement Savings Plan or Registered Retirement Income Fund shall be eligible for and may participate in the RIF by completing and signing the Retirement Income Fund Enrollment Form.